Frequently Asked Questions

 I am an interstate or international applicant.
 Am I eligible to apply?

 SRH uses the Postgraduate Medical Council of Victoria computer match program for all graduate positions.
-However, if you are ineligible for the computer match (as per PMCV criteria) you may send your details to the Education Manager at SRH for consideration of future employment opportunities.
+However, if you are ineligible for computer match (as per PMCV criteria) you may send your details to the Education Manager at SRH for consideration of future employment opportunities.

 Who do I address my letter of application to?